netcinematics/WEB3_MULTIMEDIA_PORTFOLIO/README.md

 ## DESCRIPTION / PROBLEM STATEMENT / SOLUTIONS

 *Web3folio* dApp display many technical projects in one place.
 With text to help employers see clearly the amazing skills we gain at Alchemy University!
+And SANDBOX for INNOVATIVE UI/UX features and PLATFORM INTEGRATIONS.

-> The following list of CREATIVE SOLUTIONS details the LESSONS LEARNED, in each PROJECT.
+> The following list of CREATIVE SOLUTIONS details the VALUE-ADD in each PROJECT.

 ### CRYPTOBOOKZ
 - dApp displays POLYGON MAINNET NFTs like pages of a book.
+- API calls to multiple MAINNETs with multiple API calls (collection/wallet, ETH/MATIC)
-- double navigation, routes, and dynamic views in NEXTJS.
+- Double NAV, ROUTES, and dynamic VIEWS in NEXTJS.
-- looping navigation, pagination (over 100), and copy URL icon.
+- LOOP nav, pagination (over 100), and copy URL icon.
-- multi-media NFT GALLERY (audio tokens)
+- MULTI-MEDIA audio tokens
+- MOBILE RESPONSIVE.

 ### SPAZAFALCON - AUDIO NFTs
-- leverages NFTs as a multi-media art medium.
+- Demonstrates AUDIO/VIDEO display of NFTs as a multi-media art medium.
 Not just images.
-- a second example of Polygon NFTs loaded from MAINNET.
+- Also, a second example of Polygon NFTs loaded from MAINNET.

 ### PDF Resume and PDF Porfolio in NextJS (non-trivial)
 - hide/show DETAILS, with LINKS to INTERACTIVE EXAMPLES.